Playdate (film): Production

-In February 2024, it was announced that an action-comedy film directed by Luke Greenfield and written by Neil Goldman was in development, with Kevin James and Alan Ritchson cast in the lead roles.
+In February 2024, it was announced that an action comedy film directed by Luke Greenfield and written by Neil Goldman was in development, with Kevin James and Alan Ritchson cast in the lead roles.
 In April, Sarah Chalke, Alan Tudyk, Stephen Root, Isla Fisher, Benjamin Pajak, and Banks Pierce joined the cast.

 Filming

 Principal photography began on March 11, 2024, in Vancouver, Canada, and wrapped on April 23.

 Release

 Playdate was released on Amazon Prime Video on November 12, 2025.

 Reception

-Playdate received largely negative reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 20 out of 100, based on 6 critics, indicating "generally unfavorable" reviews.

 According to M.N.
-Miller of FandomWire, "Ritchson steals every scene with absurd energy and surprising warmth, like a big golden retriever trapped in a comic book hero’s body.
-Sweet, impetuous, and goofy, he’s incredibly likable."
+Miller of FandomWire, "Ritchson steals every scene with absurd energy and surprising warmth, like a big golden retriever trapped in a comic book hero's body.
+Sweet, impetuous, and goofy, he's incredibly likable."